conda/conda/docs/source/user-guide/concepts/packages.rst

 .. note::

-  In conda 4.7 and later, you cannot use filenames that end in “.conda” as they conflict with the .conda file format for packages.
+  In conda 4.7 and later, you cannot use package names that end in “.conda” as they conflict with the .conda file format for packages.